Alex079/vscode-avr-helper/README.md

 Displayed as `Build`

-This item triggers make of a currently open folder or a folder of currently displayed file.
+This item triggers building of a currently open folder or a folder of currently displayed file.
 There are three options:
-- build: compile, link, disassemble, display ELF information
+- Build: compile, link, disassemble, display ELF information
-- clean: remove the build output
+- Clean: remove the build output
-- scan: list all C/C++ files which will be used for build
+- Scan: list all C/C++ files which will be used for build

-The result of build is `output.elf` and `output.lst` files in `.vscode/avr.build` folder.
+The result of the build is `output.elf` file (optionally `output.lst` and `output.hex` as well) in the `build` folder.

 ### Status bar: Flash (command: Flash)